Opiate Drugs - Opioids vs Opiates – What’s The Difference?

 What Is The Treatment For Opioid Addiction?

 There are many evidence-based addiction treatments for opioid addiction.
-Treatment plans should incorporate all aspects of the person’s addiction and any additional illnesses presenting.
+Treatment plans should incorporate every aspect of the person’s addiction and any additional illnesses presenting.
 It is important to treat the mind, body and spirit as a whole.

 Successful opiate addiction treatment programmes are individually devised according to personal treatment requirements.
 Just because two people take the same drug does not mean that they would both respond to the same treatment methods.

-Treatment plans also need to be flexible and regularly reviewed with the patient to ensure that they are receiving the best possible care at all times.
+Treatment plans also need to be flexible and regularly reviewed with the patient to ensure they receive the best possible care at all times.

-The UK Guidelines on clinical management of drug misuse and dependence, issued by the Department of Health, emphasises the need for cognitive and psychosocial interventions:
+The UK Guidelines on clinical management of drug misuse and dependence emphasises the need for cognitive and psychosocial interventions:

 “To address common associated or co-occurring mental disorders, for example, cognitive behavioural treatment to address depression.